 - Recreational therapy

-At Millcreek Behavioral Health, we understand how intimidating the end of treatment can be for many children and their families.
+At Millcreek of Magee, an autism treatment facility in Mississippi, we understand how intimidating the end of treatment can be for many children and their families.
 For this reason, all discharge and aftercare planning begins at the time of admission.
 Appropriate discharge criteria is created for each patient depending upon his or her needs and treatment goals.
-Once that criteria has been successfully met, the patient’s treatment team works with him or her as the next, most appropriate level of care is determined.
+Once that criteria has been successfully met, the patient’s autism treatment team works with them as the next, most appropriate level of care is determined.
 Aftercare planning includes recommendations from the patient’s treatment team for medical, educational, and psychiatric services.
-Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child continues to be successful.
+Our staff will do everything in our power to ensure that the transition back into a less restrictive setting is a smooth and comfortable one for all parties involved, knowing that the most important thing is that your child or adolescent continues to be successful.